jharenza/pptc-pdx-ethnicity-inference/README.md

 # pptc-pdx-ethnicity-inference

 **This repository contains the data and methods used to infer approximate ethnic backgrounds for 252 patient-derived xenograft (PDX) models from the Pediatric Preclinical Testing Consortium (PPTC) using SNP array genotyping data.
-Preprint: https://www.biorxiv.org/content/10.1101/566455v2**
+Published in Cell Reports: https://doi.org/10.1016/j.celrep.2019.09.071 (see Figure S2)**

 **Authors:** Laura Egolf, Zalman Vaksman, Jo Lynne Rokita (2018)